Asōzu Station: Lines

 Asōzu Station is served by the Fukui Railway Fukubu Line, and is located 13.0 kilometers from the terminus of the line at Takefu-shin.

 Station layout

 The station consists of one ground-level island platform connected to the log-cabin station building by a level crossing.
 The station is staffed from 7:05 to 19:05.

 Adjacent stations

 History

 The station opened on July 26, 1925.
 The station building was rebuilt in April 1992.

-Surrounding area

-The area is a mix of homes, offices, and warehouses.

-Other facilities nearby include Fukui Prefectural Asuwa High School, Fukui Municipal Asuwa Junior High School, Fukui Municipal Asōzu Elementary School, and the Fukui branch of the Light Motor Vehicle Inspection Organization.